SMS Strategies

 Is there an opportunity to A/B test my campaign?

-While our recommendations are based on data from over 10 million campaign messages, your audience will have their own specific preferences.
+While our recommendations are based on data from over 25 billion messages, your audience will have their own specific preferences.
 A/B testing will help make sure you’re sending the right message at the right time for your brand.

 Consider running these A/B tests to discover what your subscribers like: